aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 | Amazon CloudWatch  | Metrics, 1GB                                                                     | $0.50/month       |
 | **TOTAL**          | (est. 100 requests)                                                              | **$278.33/month** |

-## Deployment and User Guide

-**TO DO: update with Live link when published**
-For detailed guidance deployment steps and running the guidance as a user please see the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

 ## Security
 **Considerations**